If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Prevent Mold on Clothes

-Stopping mold before it starts is easier than scrubbing it out later.
+Stopping mold before it starts is far easier than scrubbing it out later.

 1. Dry Immediately

-Bacteria and fungi love wet piles of laundry.
-Transfer clothes from the washer to the dryer or clothesline immediately.
-If you have sweaty gym clothes or wet swimsuits, hang them up to air dry before tossing them in the hamper.
+Fungi love wet piles of laundry.
+Move clothes from the washer to the dryer or clothesline as soon as the cycle ends.
+Hang sweaty gym clothes or wet swimsuits up to air dry before they go in the hamper.

 2. Control Your Humidity

-Mold thrives when relative humidity exceeds 60 percent (14).
+Mold thrives when relative humidity climbs above 60 percent (12).

-• Ventilate: Open windows and use exhaust fans in bathrooms and laundry rooms.
+• Ventilate: Open windows and run exhaust fans in bathrooms and laundry rooms.

-• Dehumidify: Run a dehumidifier in damp areas like basements or closets.
+• Dehumidify: Run a dehumidifier in damp spots like basements or closets.

-• Space out: Don’t jam-pack your closet.
-Leave space between hangers so air can circulate around the fabrics.
+• Space things out: Do not jam-pack your closet.
+Leave room between hangers so air can move around the fabric.

 3. Maintain Your Machines